'We do not align': Mau Whenua publicly distance themselves from Mahanga Bay occupiers

-The Mau Whenua movement to save Shelly Bay have publicly reiterated that they "do not align with" the group of occupiers at Mahanga Bay.
+The Mau Whenua movement to save Shelly Bay has publicly reiterated that they "do not align with" the group of occupiers at Mahanga Bay.

 It follows news this week that a seal was skinned and eaten at the Mahanga Bay occupation last month.